-Google has developed some of their own personalization technology, but it’s possible that the research and methods developed by Outride have played a part in what they’ve done so far.
+Google has developed some of its personalization technology, but the research and methods developed by Outride may have played a part in what they’ve done so far.
 I thought that this was an interesting set of comments in the paper from Outride:

 It is worth mentioning upfront that since the following techniques alter the search experience, careful integration of these features into the user interface is required.
 In particular, the interface needs to provide a way to explain what the system is doing to personalize the experience as well as to undo the personalization.

 I’ve had a couple of people ask me why they’ve seen some odd features in Google’s results, such as numbers listed after some results.
 The numbers they saw indicated the number of times they had visited that page before – and these folks hadn’t realized that they had personalized search turned on.
 That makes me wonder if Google needs to make it more obvious that personalized search is on, and that it is reranking and altering results based upon personalization.

 Some of the technologies in the paper from Outride are discussed much more in detail in a new patent granted to Google last week.

 Interface and system for providing persistent contextual relevance for commerce activities in a networked environment

 Assigned to Google

 US Patent 7,089,237